 The Proposed Penalty is the key to disposing of the vast majority of cases with the minimum effort.
-Where the Infraction is not disputed, this fast-track system, allows an admission to be made so the time and expense of a formal hearing can be avoided, for the benefit both of Committees and Defending Parties.
+Where the Infraction is not disputed, this fast-track system allows an admission to be made so the time and expense of a formal hearing can be avoided, for the benefit both of Committees and Defending Parties.
 The Proposed Penalty is what the Competitions Control Committee believes the appropriate penalty, under the applicable Rule(s), to be for the Infraction alleged.
 It can never be less than the minimum applicable.
 A Competitions Control Committee should not have a fixed policy in relation to proposed penalties and should assess every individual case on its own merits.

 In general, if there are no unusual or aggravating circumstances, the penalty proposed will be the minimum applicable for the Infraction alleged.
 It will exceed the minimum in two circumstances.

-First, certain "Repeat Infractions" occurring within a 48-week period (or a 96 week period in relation to Category VI), will carry a minimum penalty that is double the normal minimum.
-Secondly, if the Competitions Control Committee feels that the gravity of the Infraction calls for a greater penalty than the minimum, then a greater penalty may be proposed.
-If a greater penalty than the minimum is proposed, the Disciplinary Report (or Referee's Report) should ideally include sufficient detail to give the Defending Party a brief explanation as to why that greater penalty is being proposed (and should include a reference to the rule governing that matter (i.e. Rule 7.5(b)).
+- First, certain "Repeat Infractions" occurring within a 48-weeks period (a 96-weeks period in relation to Category VI or a 192 weeks period in relation to Category VII), will carry a minimum penalty that is double the normal minimum. - Secondly, if the Competitions Control Committee feels that the gravity of the Infraction calls for a greater penalty than the minimum, then a greater penalty may be proposed.

+If a greater penalty than the minimum is proposed, the Disciplinary Report (or Referee's Report) must include the reasons for that (and should include a reference to the Rule governing that matter (i.e. Rule 7.3(b)).

-It would also be helpful for the Notice to confirm, where applicable, that a player stands suspended by a Match Suspension or a Term of Suspension pending the determination of the Disciplinary Action.
-This extra detail is not essential as it is not prescribed by Rule and as the Defending Party can always refuse the Proposed Penalty and seek a Hearing.
-Nevertheless, it is helpful.
+It would also be helpful for the Notice to confirm, where applicable, that a Player or Team Official stands suspended by a Match Suspension or a Term of Suspension pending the determination of the Disciplinary Action.